Travel guide

 Install an eSIM on iPhone

 On iPhone, the eSIM is installed from Settings in less than a minute.
-Connect to Wi-Fi, go to Settings, enter Cellular Data (or Mobile), tap Add eSIM, and scan the QR code you received by email.
-The iPhone configures it and asks you how you want to use each line.
+Connect to Wi-Fi, go to Settings, enter Mobile Data (or Cellular), tap Add eSIM, and scan the QR code you received by email.
+The phone configures it automatically and asks you how you want to use each line.

 The detailed process on iPhone is this:

-1. With Wi-Fi, open Settings > Cellular Data > Add eSIM.
+1. With Wi-Fi active, open Settings > Mobile Data > Add eSIM.

-2. Choose Use QR Code and scan the one they sent you.
+2. Choose Use QR Code and scan the one sent to you by email.

-4. Keep your Spanish line for calls and choose the eSIM for data.
+4. Leave your Spanish line for calls and choose the eSIM for mobile data.

 Install an eSIM on Android

 On Android, the process is just as fast, but the menu name changes depending on the brand.
-The idea is the same: find the connections or SIM section, choose to add an eSIM, and scan the QR code with Wi-Fi.
-On Samsung, Google Pixel, and Xiaomi, the path has small variations.
+The idea is the same for all: find the connections or SIM section, choose to add eSIM, and scan the QR with Wi-Fi connected.
+On Samsung, Google Pixel, and Xiaomi, the path has slight variations that are useful to know beforehand to avoid wasting time searching blindly.

 • Google Pixel: Settings > Network & internet > SIMs > Download a SIM.